 A version of the AM was evaluated during the project STARDEX [?, and Regional dynamical Downscaling of EXtremes for European regions, see]]Goodess2003, Stardex2005.
 One of the project goals was to compare various downscaling methods for the determination of weather extremes, and the AM was selected among the most interesting from various techniques [Maheras et~al.(2005)Maheras, Anagnostopoulou, and Tolika, Schmidli et~al.(2007)Schmidli, Goodess, Frei, Haylock, Hundecha, Ribalaygua, and Schmith].
 Its use as adaptation method of climate models is also the subject of a growing number of studies [Zorita and Storch(1999), Wetterhall(2005), Wetterhall et~al.(2007)Wetterhall, Halldin, and Xu, Matulla et~al.(2007)Matulla, Zhang, Wang, Wang, Zorita, Wagner, and von Storch, Chardon et~al.(2014)Chardon, Hingray, Favre, Autin, Gailhard, Zin, and Obled, Dayon et~al.(2015)Dayon, Boà and Martin].

 [Hamill and Whitaker(2006)] used an analogy based approach on the GFS reforecasts in order to correct systematic errors in the ensemble forecasts of temperature and precipitation.
-Indeed, the statistical approach showed some bias in estimates of the numerical model, which may have been adjusted by taking into account the intrinsic local climatology from the AM.
+Indeed, the statistical approach pointed at some bias in estimates of the numerical model, which may have been adjusted by taking into account the intrinsic local climatology from the AM.
 Moreover, the under-dispersion of the ensemble forecast from the numerical model has been corrected using analogues [Hamill and Whitaker(2006)].
 Correction of ensemble forecast under-dispersion by means of the AM is also used operationally at EDF.

 [Bliefernicht(2010)] observed that the performance of the AM is higher for winter than for summer.
-The relationship between synoptic predictors and local rainfall is lower in summer, due to convective precipitation that present a higher spatial variability and that depend on other parameters.
+The relationship between synoptic predictors and local rainfall is lower in summer, due to convective precipitations that present a higher spatial variability and that depend on other parameters.
 Variables describing the synoptic circulation are indeed not able to predict the location of thunderstorm cells.
 This was also observed by [Ben Daoud(2010)], who set up a specific model for the summer months (June 15 to September 15).

-One of the AM limitations is the need for a substantial archive of the predictand variable, for example measured precipitations.
+One of the AM limitations is the need for a substantial archive of the predictand variable, for example measured precipitations, that remain to be provided by the user.
 Without data on several decades, the AM is not applicable.
-Long predictor archives are also required, but this problem is usually solved with reanalysis data, which are not perfect in terms of homogeneity, but can be considered of sufficient quality.
-Moreover, reanalysis data are available all around the world, which represent a great potential for the AM.
-Another issue, still about data, concerns the operational forecasting: predictors describing forecasted target situations and the ones from the archive are not fully homogeneous, as they usually don't result from the same model.
+Conversely, long predictor archives are also required, but this problem is now solved with reanalysis data, which may not be perfect in terms of homogeneity, but can be considered of sufficient quality.
+Moreover, reanalysis data are available all around the world, which represent a great potential for the AM, and some are now extending to the whole XXth century.
+Another issue, still about data, concerns the operational forecasting: predictors describing forecasted target situations and the ones from the archive are not fully homogeneous, as they usually don't result from the same model and resolution.
 It is therefore necessary to use robust variables that depend from the numerical model characteristics at a minimum extent.
+In addition, some extra optimisation will be suggested in chap.6.

 Another limitation is the fact that extreme events may be under-represented in the considered sample of analogue dates.
 Indeed, in a limited weather archive, events with high return periods are not so numerous.
-Their number is certainly lower than the number of analogues considered, which can introduce a bias in the forecast.
+Their number is certainly lower than the standard number of analogues considered, which can introduce a bias in the forecast.
 There are however techniques to correct this bias [?, see]]Marty2010.